 80s Pop Culture Vacation: West Coast Tour

-A couple weeks ago I took a fantasy vacation to some 80s landmarks courtesy the League.
+A couple weeks ago I took a fantasy vacation to some '80s landmarks.
 My assignment consisted of plotting a pop culture road trip, mainly to the east coast since I live in Alabama.
 I made a promise to plan a road trip out west, so I figured I'd better gas up the ol' "tenement on wheels" for this long tour.
 She looks pretty good cruisin' down the highway, doesn't she!!
 I just hope we can find Shannon Doherty's house should the need arise to empty the sh***er.
 Anyway, the RV is full of gas and time to hit the road!

 STOP #1: Dallas Southfork Ranch - Parker, TX